Advice > Software engineering

 • Describe an instance when you used a lot of data in a short period of time

 Are right, a lot — "Leaders are right a lot.
-They have strong judgement and good instincts.
+They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.”

 Amazon expects its Software Development Engineers to produce solutions as quickly as possible and to make a lot of decisions with little information.
 You’ll want to demonstrate skill in taking calculated risks and show that you're comfortable disproving your own opinions before moving ahead.